Beth Bejnarowicz, BA, IBCLC, RLC, CLS, PCD(DONA)

 I practice the less is more approach to life.
 Our babies don’t need things, interventions or training.
 They just need us.

-I have a deep commitment to serve my community and am currently involved in many volunteer and activities.
-I volunteer my time with my son’s school as a board member for the high school Orchestra, our local food pantry, other local and national charities, run several volunteer in-person breastfeeding support meetings each month, mentor breastfeeding counselor trainees, give hours of my time providing online and telephone breastfeeding support and provide support for parents who have had a traumatic birth experience.
-I volunteer with BreastfeedingUSA locally and nationally, and am an original founding member of BreastfeedingUSA.
-I am retired Vice-President of Northern Illinois Lactation Consultant Assn.(NILCA) (8 year term).
-I am retired Vice-President of the H.O.P.E.
-Board Lake Zurich High School Orchestra non-profit organization.
+I have a deep commitment to serve my community and have been continuously volunteering with non-profits for 27 years.
+I am retired from the following volunteer roles: BreastfeedingUSA locally and nationally, and am an original founding member of BreastfeedingUSA, Vice-President of Northern Illinois Lactation Consultant Assn.(NILCA) (8 year term), Vice-President of the H.O.P.E.
+Board Lake Zurich High School Orchestra.
+I currently volunteer with Ela Township Senior Community Center.
 I teach beginning breastfeeding classes, breastfeeding & returning to work classes, provide workshops on breastfeeding for doulas and breastfeeding counselor trainees and am a compassionate listener for those in need.
 In my spare time, I volunteer more, and work more, go see local bands play, kayak, and walk my rescue border collie.

 Beth with her family (2021)